GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q3.md

       <td style="vertical-align: top;"><a
 href="https://github.com/google/ads-privacy/blob/master/proposals/fledge-multiple-seller-testing/README.md#technical-details">Google
-Ad Manager's public documentation</a> says that the winner of the contextual auction is passed to the top level scoring logic and not to any component auction, including AdX or Open Bidding. <br>
+Ad Manager's public documentation</a> says that the winner of the contextual auction is passed to the top-level scoring logic and not to any component auction, including AdX or Open Bidding. <br>
-Furthermore that documentation says of the top level scoring logic:
+Furthermore, that documentation says of the top-level scoring logic:
 "Ad Manager will compare the winning bid of each component auction, including Ad Manager's own component auction for interest group bids of its buyers, as well as the best contextual ad (which is selected